Our Attorneys Can Help If You or a Loved One Suffered Injuries in a Bicycle Accident in Olympia

 Open Door Bike Accidents

-Depending on the design of the road, parked cars can present considerable danger to bicyclists.
+Depending on the design of the road, parked vehicles can present considerable danger to bicyclists.
 Drivers and passengers behind them may open the door to exit their vehicle without first checking the blindspot.
-If a bike is passing on the driver’s side at the moment this happens, colliding with the car door can cause serious injuries.
+If a bike is passing on the driver’s side at the moment this happens, colliding with the door can cause serious injuries.

 Near-Miss Bicycle Accidents